 Eligible employees will automatically be enrolled in the Rensselaer Defined Contribution Retirement Plan effective the first day of the second month following their date of hire, unless they make an affirmative salary deferral election or elect not to participate.
 Upon enrollment, the employee will contribute 1% of their earnings to the Employee Plan and will receive a Rensselaer contribution equal to 8% of the employee's earnings in the Rensselaer Plan.
 Contributions will automatically be invested in an age-appropriate Lifecycle Investment Fund with TIAA.

 Employees who prefer to actively enroll in the Rensselaer Defined Contribution Retirement Plan may elect either TIAA or Fidelity Investment Funds as their Fund Sponsor.
+Employees may also elect to contribute more than the minimum of 1% of their earnings to the Employee Plan on a pre-tax basis.
+Additional contributions may also be made as Roth (after-tax) where earnings grow tax-free.
+An Auto Escalation feature will automatically increase the minimum 1% pre-tax employee contribution by an additional 1% each July 1 (capped at 8%) unless elected otherwise.
 To enroll, complete the Retirement Program Enrollment Form and then enroll online with either TIAA or Fidelity.
 Employees may only elect to have their contributions invested with one Fund Sponsor per year, with the plan running from July 1 through June 30 of the following year.
 Employees will have the opportunity to change Fund Sponsors each July 1, at which time they may select from among the many investment options for their contributions.
 Employees should contact the Fund Sponsor directly to change their fund allocations during the plan year.

 What is the vesting schedule?